zowdk/zowdk/README.md

 A self-taught junior developer with a background in customer-facing / operational roles in manufacturing.

 In 2020, I moved from California to Denmark.
-While exploring new career paths, I became attracted to the creative and visual aspects of frontend as a way to solve problems I find interesting or important.
+While exploring new career paths, I became attracted to the creative and visual aspects of frontend, and to software development as a way to solve problems I find interesting or important.
 Recently, I've been focused on learning JavaScript, React, Design Thinking and Danish 🇩🇰.
 _________________________________________

 - 🚀 Seeking junior developer roles in the Greater Copenhagen area <br>